-Hot water heater is set at 120° F (49° C).
-If someone in your household has a compromised immune system, consult your physician. t f na Hot water pipes from water heater are insulated. t f Na If located in an unheated area, hot water heater is wrapped in an insulation blanket. t f NA Broom, not hose, is used to clean driveways and sidewalks. t f NA Faucet is shut off while brushing teeth and shaving. t f NA
+A pitcher of water is kept in the refrigerator for drinking.
+Faucets and toilets do not leak.
+T F NA T F NA Hot water heater is set at 120° F (49° C). • If someone in your household has a compromised immune system, consult your physician.
+T F NA Showers and faucets are fitted with energy-efficient shower heads and aerators.
+Showers last no longer than 5 minutes.
+T F NA Hot water pipes from water heater are insulated.
+If located in an unheated area, hot water heater is Toilets are low-flow, or tanks use water displacement devices.
+TFNA wrapped in an insulation blanket.
+Broom, not hose, is used to clean driveways and sidewalks.
+T F NA Faucet is shut off while brushing teeth and shaving.
+T F NA